Kate De Goldi.

 Contact

-For media, event or general enquires about Te Awhi Rito, contact: reading-ambassador@dia.govt.nz.
+For media, event or general enquiries about Te Awhi Rito, contact: reading-ambassador@dia.govt.nz.